-

 Teaching methodologies and assessment

-The expository method will be reconciled, preferably in theoretical classes, with the presentation of real cases in practical classes, encouraging students to debate.
-Using protocols already in force and informal agreements, study visits will be carried out both to criminal courts (fruit of a protocol with the Judicial Court of the District of Lisbon), and to educational centers and commissions for the protection of children and young people, with which there are two decades of collaboration, as well as with the Bar Association, with the Center for Judicial Studies and with law firms, with whom the ULHT maintains cooperation protocols.
-The assessment is divided into the work carried out, with participation in three initiatives promoted or supported by the course being mandatory, with the preparation of a report for each activity (50%) and the completion of a frequency (50%).
+The expository method will be combined, preferably in theoretical classes, with the presentation of real cases in practical classes, encouraging students to debate.
+Using existing protocols and informal agreements, study visits will be conducted both to criminal courts (fruit of a protocol with the Judicial Court of the District of Lisbon), and to educational centers and commissions for the protection of children and young people, with which we have collaborated for two decades, as well as with the Portuguese Bar Association and the Center for Judicial Studies.
+Assessment will be divided into the following elements: attendance and participation in theoretical, practical, and theoretical-practical classes (30%); attendance at all sessions designated by the professors (attendance must be recorded) (10%); and attendance at a test (60%).
+For the purposes of weighting the assessment, paragraph (b) requires attendance at all sessions designated by the professors, with a maximum of three.

 -